mortenjust/droptogif/README.md

 # Drop to GIF
-Zero-click movie to GIF conversion
+Zero-click movie to GIF conversion.
+Select a folder to watch and every movie saved or moved into that folder will be converted to an animated GIF.

 <img width=300 src="https://raw.githubusercontent.com/mortenjust/droptogif/master/ux/demos/demo_app.png">

+### <a href="https://github.com/mortenjust/droptogif/releases">Download for OSX 10.10+</a>

 ## Dragging
 Drag a movie onto the app.
 The animated GIF will be saved in the same folder as the movie.
 You can also drag the file onto the app's dock icon.